saibotsivad/drover/docs/rfc/2026-04-21-git-clone-startup.md

 ---

-# Executor implementation
+# Executor Implementation

-the feature lives in a new module `drover_executor/git_clone.py` rather than in `agent.py` directly. this keeps the agent class clean and makes the logic testable in isolation.
+The feature lives in a new module `drover_executor/git_clone.py` rather than in `agent.py` directly.
+This keeps the agent class clean and makes the logic testable in isolation.

 ```
 drover_executor/